rick12000/vocalance/README.md

 **Local Processing**: All speech recognition and AI processing happens on your device.
 No data is transmitted to external servers.

-**Minimal Permissions**: Iris requires only essential system permissions:
+**Minimal Permissions**: Vocalance requires only essential system permissions:
 - Microphone access for speech recognition
 - Keyboard/mouse automation for command execution
 - File system access for configuration and settings/artifact storage